 Always in Class One — Class A seems to be composed of a bunch of nuts for whom Maki gets to play Straight Man.
 Not that the rest of the school is much better.

-Ambiguous Gender — Used mercilessly against Maki; Aikawa repeatedly admits to being male but makes for a very convincing girl.
+Ambiguous Gender — Used mercilessly against Maki; Aikawa repeatedly admits to being male and makes for a very convincing girl, but it's not clear whether or not his claims of being male are true.

 Aikawa: Am I a guy?
 Or a girl?
 Which do you think is true?